textnet/TN2/README.md

     + book goes online ->
         + turn portal `DOWN`
     + enter portal => go out of limbo
-- test sequence
++ test sequence
-    - create two books: Indiana, Matrix = ...
+    + create two books: Indiana, Matrix = ...
-    - Observe items there               = (two windows)
+    + Observe items there               = (two windows)
-    - create player P1 in Indiana       = ...
+    + create player P1 in Indiana       = ...
-    - bind P1                           = ...
+    + bind P1                           = ...
-    - WW: teleport P1 to Matrix         = player in Matrix
+    + WW: teleport P1 to Matrix         = player in Matrix
+    + offline Matrix                    = player is in Limbo, portal is UP
-    - offline Matrix                    = player is in Limbo, portal is UP
+    + offline Matrix                    = player is in Limbo, portal is UP
+    + gui P1                            = third window with the player
-        - try to go through the portal  = nothing happens
+    + > try to go through the portal    = nothing happens
-    - online Matrix                     = player is in Limbo, portal is DOWN
+    + online Matrix                     = player is in Limbo, portal is DOWN
-        - try to go through the portal  = back to Matrix
+    + > try to go through the portal    = back to Matrix
-    - offline Matrix, unbind P1         = ...
+    + offline Matrix,                   = back to limbo!
-    - bind P1                           = same as above
-    - unbind P1, online Matrix, bind P1 = player in Matrix
++ BUG: <enter> doesn't work in local book! (issue with getOrCopy)
++ BUG: stuck on exit

 ## Current Stage 11.
 Interbook and Limbo, also Enter/Leave